BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 remember it, and that’s actually why you can sustain mindfulness on it because it’s always true.

-#### Uncertainty Is Always In The Background.
+<u>**Uncertainty Is Always In The Background.**</u>

-If you want to contemplate the phenomenon of *Nibbana* even as a *puthujjana*, then contemplate uncertainty, as in, start feeling it, contemplate that ‘your self is fully caged within Uncertainty’ (which is the ‘right order of appearance).
-The tendency for many people who try to practice *anicca*, is that they try to determine the uncertainty in things ’over there’, which means you are then just determining that which is undetermined.
-So when people go around saying that “everything out there is impermanent”, that is true, but that’s not the *anicca* which matters. *Anicca* that matters is on the level of your existence, and if you understood it, you wouldn’t be able to just say that your body is *anicca* and still be equally as ignorant and passionate as before.
+If you want to contemplate the phenomenon of
+<span lang="pi">*Nibbana*</span> even as a
+<span lang="pi">*puthujjana*</span>, then contemplate uncertainty, as
+in, start feeling it, contemplate that ‘your self is fully caged within Uncertainty’ (which is the ‘right order of appearance).
+The tendency for many people who try to practice <span lang="pi">*anicca*</span>, is that they try to determine the uncertainty in things ’over there’, which means you are then just determining that which is undetermined.
+So when people go around saying that “everything out there is impermanent”, that is true, but that’s not the <span lang="pi">*anicca*</span> which matters. <span lang="pi">*Anicca*</span> that matters is on the level of your existence, and if you understood it, you wouldn’t be able to just say that your body is <span lang="pi">*anicca*</span> and still be equally as ignorant and passionate as before.
 If you see that your body, your existence is uncertain, you will feel the threat of that fact.
-That’s why *sila* needs to be established beforehand because most minds would not be able to bear the recognition of what *Nibbana* is.
+That’s why <span lang="pi">*sila*</span> needs to be established beforehand because most minds would not be able to bear the recognition of what <span lang="pi">*Nibbana*</span> is.
 If the mind is strong enough on account of virtue, it will not get distraught in the face of that fundamental uncertain nature.

 Everyone can feel that uncertainty, however, for an untrained mind it will feel like anxiety but for the trained mind that got used to it, recognized, and understood uncertainty, such a mind will be at peace, because the anxious aspect of uncertainty is due to ignorance of it.

-#### Enduring A Feeling Is Unavoidable
+<u>**Enduring A Feeling Is Unavoidable**</u>

 All you need to do is start practicing sense restraint and that will enable you to ‘endure feelings’ which is not optional, the only optional